Xerostomia

 Treatments for xerostomia can include medications that increase saliva flow, provided there is still some gland function, often combined with the use of saliva substitutes.

-Among these, Cariex®, a completely natural dental spray containing Bicarbonate, Xylitol, and Hyaluronic Acid, developed in collaboration with the University of Insubria in Varese, stands out as an ideal saliva substitute capable of providing the essential buffering action in cases of Xerostomia.
+Among these, Cariex® stands out — a dental spray, a completely natural product based on Bicarbonate, Xylitol, and Hyaluronic Acid, developed in collaboration with the University of Insubria in Varese.
+Ideal as a saliva substitute, it is capable of performing the essential buffering action required in the presence of Xerostomia.

-Bicarbonate, naturally present in saliva, helps counteract acidity and maintain a neutral oral pH.
-Xylitol, also known as wood sugar, benefits teeth by reducing plaque formation and inhibiting bacterial growth.
-Hyaluronic acid is an excellent lubricant and humectant, ideal for treating inflammation and oral lesions (canker sores, stomatitis).
+Bicarbonate, naturally present in saliva itself, is essential for counteracting the acidic environment and maintaining oral pH at a neutral level.
+Xylitol, also known as wood sugar, benefits the teeth, reduces plaque formation, and inhibits bacterial growth.
+Hyaluronic Acid is an excellent lubricant and moisturising agent, ideal for combating oral inflammations and ulcerative lesions of the mouth (aphthous ulcers, stomatitis).